elvis-darko/AZUBI-AFRICA---TALENT-MOBILITY-PROGRAM-ASSESSMENT/README.md

 The final work would look like this:

             client 1d                                   TERM DEPOSIT
-            00001                                            0
+            00001                                            no
-            000055                                           1
+            000055                                           yes
-            000081                                           1
+            000081                                           no

-- `0 Stands for NO, meaning the client is not likely to suscribe to a term limit`
+- `no Stands for NO, meaning the client is not likely to suscribe to a term limit`
-- `1 Stands for YES, meaning the client is likely to suscribe to a term limit`
+- `yes Stands for YES, meaning the client is likely to suscribe to a term limit`